Milos Raonic sees positives in loss to Roger Federer | CBC Sports

 Thornhill, Ont., native defeated by Swiss star in Mercedes Cup final

-Canadian Milos Raonic was looking at the bigger picutre after a loss to Roger Federer Sunday morning in the Mercedes Cup final in Stuttgart, Germany on Sunday
+Canadian Milos Raonic was looking at the bigger picture after a loss to Roger Federer Sunday morning in the Mercedes Cup final in Stuttgart, Germany.

 Raonic, who sat out some clay-court tournaments, including the French Open, with an undisclosed injury last month, fell 6-4, 7-6 (3) to Federer in Sunday's title match on grass.